kkknkp/db/dz-8.md

 RETURNS INTEGER AS $$
 BEGIN
     RETURN CASE
-        WHEN date_input IS NULL THEN NULL -- предусмотреть NULL на входе ELSE (EXTRACT(MONTH FROM date_input) - 1) / 3 + 1
+        WHEN date_input IS NULL THEN NULL
+        ELSE (EXTRACT(MONTH FROM date_input) - 1) / 3 + 1
     END;
 END;